trizzle21/Curse-Games/README.md

     - `source/globals.ts` contains the global application values including `config` and `store` (Redux Store)

 - We've provided `source/components/games/GameListContainer.ts` as a starting presentation component.

-## Bonus, Not Required

-- Implement state and component testing using Jest
-- Implement game search functionality
-- Implement functionality to periodically re-download the game data file (in case it has updated)
-- Provide details on choices on UI layout

-I find that separated list items makes it easier for users to find what they're looking for.
-I did not copy, but I was inspired by Material Design in designing the lists.
-The return button I designed to be unassuming but noticeablt to the user.
-It should be mobile ready as well.